 - We are practising social distancing and introducing gaps between all patient appointments to control the number of people present at the Centre at any given time (we will be using both our waiting areas with appropriate spacing between chairs).

 - We are screening patients for symptoms and we are taking patient screening temperature on arrival.
 Please postpone your booking if you are self-isolating or have a high temperature or new cough or loss of taste or smell.
 We will not be booking appointments with any patients who are unwell.

 What you can do when you visit the Centre

 There are a few things that you could do to assist us in protecting you, us and others:

 - No need to shake hands – smile or casual salute is fine.

 - When you arrive and leave the Centre, please use the hand sanitiser by the door.

 - Follow our staff instruction and wait for your appointment in the assigned spot – You will also see a line around reception, please stand behind this.

-- We regret for safety reasons, we are unable to permit entry into the clinic anyone other than the patient.
-Only exception is for one adult who will be able to accompany the patient for pregnancy scan appointments only.
-Partners will not be allowed on the premises till it is time to go into the room.
+- We regret for safety reasons, we are unable to permit entry into the clinic anyone other than the patient. only exception is for one adult who will be able to accompany the patient for pregnancy scan appointments only.
+Partners will not be allowed on the premises until it is time to go into the room.
 The partners / accompanying adult will be given masks to wear and they must leave the premises as soon as scan is completed and wait outside for their partner.

 - Digital payment facility in place.